ABOUT THE SUMMIT

 The Future Proof Summit is designed for the forward-thinking HR or Change Management professional that is looking to understand, develop, and share best practices when it comes to people in the workplace.
 This five-day virtual summit will feature leaders from across industry and sector from both Canada and the United States that will talk about key focus points in today’s world of work.

-The conference will run from April 23-27, 2018 and attendees can come and go as they please.
 Each day will feature five speakers focusing on one topic and you will be emailed a link each morning describing who will be talking, what they will be talking about, and we will be sending summaries of each presentation so you don’t have to take notes.

 Topics will include:

 SOME OF OUR PAST PARTICIPANTS